nickbrandt/GitLab/doc/development/documentation/structure.md

 - Consider including at least a partial error message in the title.
 - Use fewer than 70 characters.

-List the complete error message within the topic text, too.
+Remember to include the complete error message in the topic's content.

 ## Other information on a topic